Rahulcdry07/PDF2JSON/docs/MCP_INTEGRATION.md

-# MCP Integration for PDF2JSON DSR System
+# MCP Integration for EstimateX DSR System

 ## Overview

-The PDF2JSON DSR Rate Matching System now includes a **Model Context Protocol (MCP)** server that exposes its functionality to AI assistants like Claude Desktop.
+The EstimateX DSR Rate Matching System now includes a **Model Context Protocol (MCP)** server that exposes its functionality to AI assistants like Claude Desktop.

 ## What is MCP?